 •3 rose shaped floating candles placed inside fish bowl.

-This is perfect for a small floating candle centerpiece.
+A glass votive candle holder is the perfect container for a small floating candle centerpiece.
 Just add a unique shaped candle in color of your choice.
-Toss a few rose petals around table to compliment the look!
+Toss a few rose petals around table to compliment the look.